danherr/ActiveRecord-Lite/README.md

 # Associations

-There are three types of associations: belongs_to, has_one and has_many.
+There are three types of associations: `belongs_to`, `has_one` and `has_many`.
 These express the foreign key realtionships between the models.
 When an association is defined, it stores the information needed to construct a join table.
 Each association takes a name and an optional hash of options.
 It will add an instance method with the given name to its model.

 ## The `belongs_to` Association